nrsyed/svm-vehicle-detector/README.md

 ## Discussion

-This project taught me that, while a HOG-based linear SVM can be effective for object detection, it also has the potential to be extremely finicky.
+This project demonstrated that, while a HOG-based linear SVM can be effective for object detection, it also has the potential to be extremely finicky.
 Parameters must be carefully tuned and optimized to achieve anything remotely accurate.

 Furthermore, the linear SVM was extremely slow.
 At 3 FPS, it was not nearly fast enough for real-time object detection.
-A number of things could be done to improve the speed: 1) optimize the existing code to reduce the number of necessary computations, 2) parallelize the code, 3) utilize the GPU, 4) compile with Cython, rewriting the code as necessary to take advantage of C features like static typing, and 5) get a faster processor!
+A number of things could be done to improve the speed: 1) optimize the existing code to reduce the number of necessary computations, 2) parallelize the code, 3) utilize the GPU, 4) compile with Cython, rewriting the code as necessary to take advantage of C features like static typing, or 5) throw more processing power at the problem!
 However, this might be more trouble than it's worth considering there are significantly faster algorithms and neural networks that would likely achieve real-time speeds without so much fuss.